Ben Foden: Personal life

 Foden married Una Healy of girl group The Saturdays on 30 June 2012 in her native Ireland.
 They have two children, daughter Aoife (b.2012) and son Tadhg (b.2015).
 In July 2018, it was announced that Foden and Healy had separated.
 Foden married Jackie Belanoff-Smith in 2019.
 On 20 May 2020, Jackie gave birth to their daughter Farrah.
-Ben Foden is the Director of Rugby at Scarborough College.
+Ben Foden is the Scarborough RUFC Head Coach and Director of Rugby at Scarborough College.